• Skip to primary navigation

 • These corn fritters are budget-friendly using canned and creamed corn.

-• Delicious as an anytime snack or serve them as easy finger food at parties.
+• They are delicious as an anytime snack or serve them as easy finger food at parties.

 • These would also make a lovely breakfast, lunch, or dinner.